-We strongly believe in providing a quality education to the community of Sylmar through the Linked Learning approach.
+We strongly believe in providing a quality education to Sylmar and surrounding communities through the Linked Learning approach.
 Linked Learning integrates rigorous academics that meet college-ready standards with sequenced, high-quality career-technical education, work-based learning, and supports to help students stay on track for graduation.
 For Linked Learning students, education is organized around industry-sector themes.
 Our school’s industry-sector themes include Health Science & Medical Technology and Engineering & Architecture.

-Another component of Linked Learning is the partnerships we establish to allow students to receive work-based experiences, such as internships, job shadows, and field trips.
-Some partnerships that we have formed include the Olive View-UCLA Medical Center, Providence Holy Cross Medical Center, the Mission City Mobile Medical Clinic, Abbott Pharmaceuticals and the STEM and CTE programs at Los Angeles Mission College.
+Another component of Linked Learning are the partnerships we establish to allow students to receive work-based experiences, such as internships, job shadows, and field trips.
+Some partnerships that we have formed include the Olive View-UCLA Medical Center, Providence Holy Cross Medical Center, the Mission City Mobile Medical Clinic, Abbott and the STEM & CTE programs at Los Angeles Mission College.

 During the 2016/17 school year, SBHA went through LInked Learning certification.
 The rigorous and comprehensive process defines for schools seeking certification what they might envision for its students in the ideal model.
 The benefit of becoming a Certified Linked Learning School is the school-site serves as a practitioner center for educators across the district, state, and nation to visit and immerse themselves in research-based best practices around the areas of curriculum, assessment, instruction, and student support services.
 The Linked Learning philosophy and the concept of the practitioner center exemplifies SBHA’s approach to teaching and learning: to transform students' high school experience by bringing together strong rigorous academics, demanding technical education, and real world experiences that help students gain an advantage in college and the workforce.